📚

 Startup Routine

-A developer-provided routine that runs once (or on first launch) to prepare the applications assets: verify or download model files, fetch large datasets, and perform one-time initialization.
+A coded routine that runs once on first launch to prepare the applications assets.
 (In the future) Startup behavior can be configured in `config/startup.json`.

 Configuration (config files)